Committees have been established to assist the Board in discharging its responsibilities effectively and efficiently.

-The role of the Audit Committee is documented in a charter, approved by the Board.
-This charter is in line with contemporary best practice and can be viewed at the link below.
+The role of the Audit and Risk Committee is documented in a charter, approved by the Board.
+This charter is in line with contemporary best practice.

-The current members of the Audit Committee, all of whom are independent non-executive Directors, are: Mr K A Dean (Chairman), Mr R M Harding and Ms J S Hemstritch.
+The current members of the Audit and Risk Committee, all of whom are independent non-executive Directors, are Mr GM Cowan (Chairman), Mr GJW Martin, Mr H Goh and Mr PR Hearl.

-The Chairman of the Audit Committee presents a written report together with the minutes and recommendations of the Audit Committee at the next Board meeting.
+The Chairman of the Audit and Risk Committee presents a report together with the minutes and recommendations of the Audit and Risk Committee at the next Board meeting.
 Similar procedures apply to all other committees of the Board.

 These provisions reflect the current behaviours expected of the world’s leading corporations and are consistent with the ethical values and integrity of the company.

-The role, responsibilities and membership requirements of the Nomination Committee is documented in the Board Guidelines and in a separate charter, approved by the Board, which can be viewed at the link below.
+The role, responsibilities and membership requirements of the Nomination Committee are documented in the Board Guidelines and in a separate charter, approved by the Board.

 Under the Board guidelines, it is the responsibility of the Nomination Committee to devise the criteria for, and review membership of, and nominations to, the Board.